 - A consistent analytical interface with security events not directly related to personal data protection.

 - The European Parliament’s Data Protection Regulation provides penalties of up to €50 million or 4% of revenue.
-Among the justifications for the penalty decisions in institutions is the failure to implement adequate processes and oversight tools that, according to the Office for Personal Data Protection (OCCP), could have prevented the incidents.
+Among the justifications for the penalty decisions in institutions is the failure to implement adequate processes and oversight tools that, according to the Polish Personal Data Protection Office, could have prevented the incidents.

 The risk of data breaches has increased since the COVID-19 pandemic, when remote work was intensified, enabling attacks using more techniques.
 In this situation, combining the ability to identify cyber risks and data protection monitoring becomes essential.